Table of Contents

 DmaID/ElementID|FromColID|ToColID|EdgeModeY Connection between top/bottom shape sides.

 • By default, the lines run between the rotation centers of the shapes.
-If the CenterModeX or CenterModeY options (available from DataMiner 9.5.12 onwards) are specified, the lines will instead be drawn to the physical center of shapes in the X or Y direction, respectively.
+If the CenterModeX or CenterModeY options are specified, the lines will instead be drawn to the physical center of shapes in the X or Y direction, respectively.

 Shape data field Description